The Pictures

 community had increased in size and the children needed to be in school.
 Mr.

-"Smith" in his honor.
-Instructions were enclosed for the election
+and named "Smith" in his honor.
+Instructions were enclosed for the

-of the trustees, the length of term for each trustee, and also for the
+election of the trustees, the length of term for each trustee, and also for

-election of the teacher.
-School, he said, would open on October 1, for its
+the election of the teacher.
+School, he said, would open on October 1, for

 short weeks before the opening of school, but there were many hands ready and